All Recipes/ Dinner

 This recipe is a great introduction to utilizing fiddlehead ferns as a kitchen ingredient.
 By using already familiar components like garlic and fish the ferns fit seamlessly into this dish.

-One-Pan Garlic Parmesean Fiddlehead Ferns with Potatoes, Haddock Fish Fillet
+One-Pan Garlic Parmesan Fiddlehead Ferns with Potatoes, Haddock Fish Fillet

 Prep Time 10 minutes